MetaluNet/Fraise/README.md

 Two different microcontrollers board are currently supported by Fraise:

-- RaspberryPi Pico which is the more powerful of the two, and is readily available from many retailers at low cost;
+- the [RaspberryPi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) is the more powerful of the two, and is readily available from many retailers at low cost;
-- legacy Fraise boards powered by Microchip's PIC18F26K22, which are currently only manufactured at home for personal use.
-Their main advantage is the number of analog inputs; unfortunately they require the use of SDCC compiler, which isn't maintained anymore for PIC targets.
+- the legacy Fraise boards are powered by Microchip's PIC18F26K22; they are currently only manufactured at home for personal use.
+Their main advantage is the number of analog inputs (and 5V compliance); unfortunately they require the use of SDCC compiler, which isn't maintained anymore for PIC targets.

 --------------------------------